 I rang the helpline straight away when our son left home.
 This was around October 2007.
 The lady at the helpline told us she would make this change on our claim.

 I rang the helpline in January 2008 when my husband got a pay rise.
 I told them that his new income was £13,000.
 We then got lots of papers through the post and I noticed that they had put his income as £1,300 which was wrong.
 I phoned the helpline straightaway to correct this.

 5. Then tell HMRC why you think they did not do the right thing.
-Have a look at their responsibilities on I don’t think I should pay the money back.
-What can I do?.
+Have a look at their responsibilities here I don’t think I should pay the money back: the dispute process.
 You should look at each of these and see if it applies to you.
 Tell HMRC why you think they did not meet their responsibilities.

 I think that HMRC have not met their responsibilities.
 When I phoned you and told you my son had left home, the lady did not make the change on my award even though I phoned you straight away.

 When I told you about the change in my husband’s income, you made a mistake and put the wrong income on the form.

 6. Tell HMRC of any evidence you think they should look at.
 This is very important if you think there might be a phone call where you gave them information or asked them a question.